 Our specialist team of equal pay lawyers helps those who have experienced – or are still experiencing – the unfairness of unequal pay at work.
 We believe that every worker in the UK has the right to equal pay.
 That includes both male and female supermarket store workers who work hard everyday to ensure stores run smoothly and customers have a good experience.

 We’ve already helped thousands of employees at private companies and local authorities, such as over 4,500 employees at Birmingham City Council.
 We acted on behalf of female employees who claimed they were doing an equivalent job to their male counterparts.
 We took the case to the High Court: now employees everywhere have six years – instead of six months – to make claims against employers.

-We are currently helping store workers at Tesco, Sainsbury’s, Asda, Morrisons and Co-op who believe they are being paid less than warehouse workers.
+We are currently helping store workers at Tesco, Sainsbury’s, Asda, Morrisons, Co-op and Next who believe they are being paid less than warehouse workers.
 This is despite both jobs having similar demands.
-The Big Five supermarkets have wrongly deemed the roles of warehouse workers more taxing than those working in store fronts.
+The Big Five supermarkets and retailer Next have wrongly deemed the roles of warehouse workers more taxing than those working in store fronts.
 We are now challenging this claim.

 We have already had success in two Employment Tribunals involving ASDA.
 Both the Employment Tribunal and Appeal Tribunal found that the roles of ASDA store workers and warehouse workers roles where comparable.
 ASDA now has one more chance of defending itself against the claims in the Supreme Court.

-If you have worked in any Tesco, Morrisons, ASDA, Sainsbury’s or Co-op store in England of Scotland within the last 6 years, you could be eligible to join the claim.
+If you have worked in any Tesco, Morrisons, ASDA, Sainsbury’s, Co-op or Next store in England, Scotland or Wales within the last 6 months, you could be eligible to join the claim.
 Click here to choose your claim.